Deep Networks and the Multiple Manifold Problem: Skeleton Analysis and Certificate Construction

 \section{Skeleton Analysis and Certificate Construction}

 In this section, we construct a certificate $g$ for the certificate problem \Cref{eq:mainthm_cert_condition} in the context of a simple model geometry.
 We also collect technical estimates relevant to the analysis of the skeleton $\skel$.
 We point to \Cref{sec:notation_defs_summary} for a summary of the operator and function definitions relevant to the certificate problem that we will use below.
+We will use the notation

+in this section; we call explicit attention to this notation to avoid confusion with the kernel $\ntka = \skel_1 \circ \angle$ that we have defined in the main text for convenience of exposition.